 What to Do When You Don't Get the Response You Expected

-Perhaps your spouse lets embarrassment or self worth issues get in the way of appreciating a genuine compliment.
-Part two of this article contains essential observations about the impact of inadvertently offending, insulting, or interrogating the person giving the compliment.
-It also discusses the consequences of this behavior, why some people find it difficult to accept words of affirmation, and how they could eventually start to feel warm and accepting.
+Lest you or your spouse let embarrassment or self-worth issues get in the way of appreciating a genuine compliment, here are some essential observations about the impact of inadvertently offending, insulting, or interrogating the person giving the compliment, the consequences of this behavior, why some people find it difficult to accept words of affirmation, and how they might eventually start to feel warmer and more accepting.

 © 2013 Ebonny